-- 216. The Government of Moldova provided the description of the service regime in the Memorandum on the Foreign Trade circulated in document WT/ACC/MOL/2.
-Moldova submitted the initial offer on services in document WT/ACC/SPEC/MOL/2/Rev.2. - 217.
+- 216. The Government of the Republic of Moldova provided the description of the service regime in the Memorandum on the Foreign Trade circulated in document WT/ACC/MOL/2.
+Moldova entered into bilateral negotiations on market access in services, on the basis of the offer circulated to Working Party in document WT/ACC/SPEC/MOL/2/Rev.2.
+The result of these negotiations is reproduced in the Schedule of Specific Commitments on Services contained in Part II of the Annex to the Protocol of Accession of the Republic of Moldova. - 217.
 In response to requests for information, the representative of Moldova said that only limited data were available on Moldova's services sector and its trade in services.
 Many services had remained largely unregulated, particularly in relation to any distinction between domestic and foreign supply.
-He said that the new Law No. 332 of 26 March 1999 "On Certain Types of Activities" authorized the following bodies specified in the paragraph [49] to issue the licenses for engaging in certain types of activities.
+He said that the new Law No. 332 of 26 March 1999 "On Certain Types of Activities" authorized the following bodies specified in the Annex no.1 to issue the licenses for engaging in certain types of activities.
 These licenses were issued only for engaging in the activities listed and did not establish any limitations on the quantities of products. - 218.
 He said that more generally Moldovan laws and regulations did not, for the most part, distinguish between trade in goods and services.
 The banking sector was open to foreign banks, which were allowed to set up subsidiaries, branches or representative offices.
-Every bank, domestic or foreign-owned, which was licensed in Moldova was allowed to engage in financial leasing (Article 26, Law on Financial Institutions No. 550-XIII of July 21 1995).

-- In response to requests for information, the representative of Moldova explained that although initially, the open competition for the supply of insurance services was permitted, the amendment to the Law "On Insurance" of 20 June 1996, stipulated that foreign insurance companies were allowed to operate in Moldova only as a joint venture with Moldovan partners.
+Every bank, domestic or foreign-owned, which was licensed in Moldova was allowed to engage in financial leasing (Article 26, Law on Financial Institutions No. 550-XIII of July 21 1995). - 219.
+In response to requests for information, the representative of Moldova explained that although initially, the open competition for the supply of insurance services was permitted, the amendment to the Law "On Insurance" of 20 June 1996, stipulated that foreign insurance companies were allowed to operate in Moldova only as a joint venture with Moldovan partners.
 The foreign share in such joint venture is not limited.
-Every company supplying insurance services had to obtain a licence issued by the Ministry of Finance.
-The detailed rules governing the licensing requirements for insurance companies were contained in the Regulation "On the Issue of Licenses for Insurance Services" from 17 November 1995. - 220.
-The representative of Moldova stated that the Law "On Financial Institutions" has defined the banking system of Moldova as including the National Bank of Moldova, commercial banks and other credit institutions.
+Every company supplying insurance services had to obtain a license issued by the

+Ministry of Finance.
+The detailed rules governing the licensing requirements for insurance companies were contained in the Regulation "On the Issue of Licenses for Insurance Services" from 17 November 1995.

+220. The representative of Moldova stated that the Law "On Financial Institutions" has defined the banking system of Moldova as including the National Bank of Moldova, commercial banks and other credit institutions.
 The notion of credit institutions covers legal persons and individuals that were involved in banking transactions.
 In 1991 a two-tier banking system with the National Bank of Moldova serving as the central bank.
 The activity of the National Bank had been regulated by the Law "On the National Bank" No. 599-XII of June 11, 1991 (with amendments) and had been controlled by Parliament.
 Commercial banks duly licensed by the National Bank could open branches and regional offices throughout Moldova.
 The banking sector was open to foreign banks, which were allowed to set up subsidiaries, branches or representative offices.
 In banking joint ventures, the foreign partner had to be a bank, which contributed its capital in foreign currency.